onlyspxctre/nerd-fonts-iosevka-superttc/README.md

 This repository hosts a patched nerd font of the latest `SuperTTC` package, which is the preferred and optimized package for desktop use.
 I am maintaining this version as an alternative to the official nerd font package due to the file size decrease and the performance increase I have experienced by patching the bundled TTC instead of individual TTFs.

-Notably, the startup speed of my terminal [st](https://github.com/onlyspxctre/st) as improved by around ~90-100ms.
+Notably, the startup speed of my terminal ([st](https://github.com/onlyspxctre/st)) has improved by around ~90-100ms.

 This is a **binary release repository**; view the [Releases](https://github.com/onlyspxctre/nerd-fonts-iosevka-superttc/releases) for the downloads.